jkdll/astronomer-cosmos/docs/getting_started/execution-modes.rst

 6. **azure_container_instance**: Run ``dbt`` commands from Azure Container Instances managed by Cosmos (requires a pre-existing Docker image)
 7. **gcp_cloud_run_job**: Run ``dbt`` commands from GCP Cloud Run Job instances managed by Cosmos (requires a pre-existing Docker image)
 8. **aws_ecs**: Run ``dbt`` commands from AWS ECS instances managed by Cosmos (requires a pre-existing Docker image)
+9. **aws_batch**: Run ``dbt`` commands from AWS Batch Compute infrastructure, managed by Cosmos (requires a pre-existing Docker image)
-9. **airflow_async**: (stable since Cosmos 1.9.0) Run the dbt resources from your dbt project asynchronously, by submitting the corresponding compiled SQLs to Apache Airflow's `Deferrable operators <https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/deferring.html>`__
+10. **airflow_async**: (stable since Cosmos 1.9.0) Run the dbt resources from your dbt project asynchronously, by submitting the corresponding compiled SQLs to Apache Airflow's `Deferrable operators <https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/deferring.html>`__

 The choice of the ``execution mode`` can vary based on each user's needs and concerns.
 For more details, check each execution mode described below.